Energy retrofit rebates for stratas

 Program 1: Opportunity Assessment

 The opportunity assessment IS NOT a depreciation report or an EV ready plan.
 While it reviews electrical capacity it DOES NOT meet the criteria of an electrical planning report under the Strata Property Act.
 However, it may be economical to have the same professional prepare your electrical planning report.
-Stratas must obtain their electrical planning report from an electrical engineer or an applied science technologist.
+Most stratas must obtain their electrical planning report from an professional engineer, professional licensee engineering, applied science technologist, or ASTTBC certified technician.
+See about electrical planning reports to learn more about who is qualified to write an electrical planning report under the Strata Property Regulation 5.10.

 If your strata is interested in obtaining an opportunity assessment, pre-approval from BC Hydro is required.
 Funding covers the cost of the report up to $5,000 but doesn’t cover tax.
 Once all program requirements are completed, BC Hydro issues payment directly to the consultant.